Arcadia-Science/noveltree/README.md

     **1.** An initial round for inflation parameter testing on a (reduced) set of proteomes for which UniProt protein accessions are available, and
     **2.** A second round on the complete dataset.

-Once the first round of MCL clustering has completed, we summarize orthogroups based on a number of metrics, choosing a best-performing inflation parameter for the analysis of the full dataset.
+Once the first round of MCL clustering has completed, `PhylOrthology` summarizes orthogroups based on a number of metrics, choosing a best-performing inflation parameter for the analysis of the full dataset.
 This includes a functional protein annotation score calculated with [`COGEQC`](https://almeidasilvaf.github.io/cogeqc/index.html), which quantifies the ratio of InterPro domain "Homogeneity" of domains within orthogroups to "Dispersal" of domains among orthogroups.
 This statistic is also calculated for OMA orthology database IDs.

-With orthogroups/gene families inferred, we will summarize each orthogroup on the basis of their taxonomic and copy number distribution, quantifying the number of species/clades included in each, as well as the mean per-species copy number.
+With orthogroups/gene families inferred, `PhylOrthology` will summarize each orthogroup on the basis of their taxonomic and copy number distribution, quantifying the number of species/clades included in each, as well as the mean per-species copy number.
 These summaries facilitate 'filtering' for sufficiently conserved/computationally tractable gene families for downstream phylogenetic analysis.
 In other words, it's best to avoid excessively small (e.g. < 4 species) or large gene families (e.g. > 50 species and mean copy # of 20 - this upper limit will depend on available computational resources) for the purpose of this workflow.
 We filter to produce two subsets: a conservative set for species tree inference  (e.g. >= 4 species, mean copy \# <= 5), and one for which only gene family trees will be inferred (e.g. >= 4 species, mean copy \# <= 10).

-For both subsets, we subsequently infer multiple sequences alignments (using [`MAFFT`](https://mafft.cbrc.jp/alignment/software/)), trim these alignments for gappy/uninformative regions (using [`ClipKIT`](https://jlsteenwyk.com/ClipKIT/)), and infer gene-family trees using [`IQ-TREE`](http://www.iqtree.org/) under a specified model of amino acid substitution (e.g. LG+F+G4).
+For both subsets, `PhylOrthology` subsequently infers multiple sequences alignments (using [`MAFFT`](https://mafft.cbrc.jp/alignment/software/)), trim these alignments for gappy/uninformative regions (using [`ClipKIT`](https://jlsteenwyk.com/ClipKIT/)), and infer gene-family trees using [`IQ-TREE`](http://www.iqtree.org/) under a specified model of amino acid substitution (e.g. LG+F+G4).

-Using the first conservatively sized subset of gene family trees, we infer a starting, unrooted species tree using [`Asteroid`](https://github.com/BenoitMorel/Asteroid).
+Using the first conservatively sized subset of gene family trees, `PhylOrthology` infers a starting, unrooted species tree using [`Asteroid`](https://github.com/BenoitMorel/Asteroid).
 This starting species tree is provided along with each gene family tree and corresponding multiple sequence alignment to [`SpeciesRax`](https://github.com/BenoitMorel/GeneRax/wiki/SpeciesRax), which roots the species tree reconciling the topology of the species tree with each gene family tree under a model of gene duplication, loss and transfer.

-Using this improved species tree, we then use [`GeneRax`](https://github.com/BenoitMorel/GeneRax) for both subsets of gene families, reconciling them with the species tree and inferring rates (and per-species event counts) of gene duplication, transfer and loss for each gene family.
+Using this improved species tree, `PhylOrthology` then uses [`GeneRax`](https://github.com/BenoitMorel/GeneRax) for both subsets of gene families, reconciling them with the species tree and inferring rates (and per-species event counts) of gene duplication, transfer and loss for each gene family.

 With the rooted species tree inferred, `PhylOrthology` uses [`OrthoFinder`](https://github.com/davidemms/OrthoFinder) one final time to parse each orthogroup/gene family into phylogenetically hierarchical orthogroups.